-April Food & Fools pARTy Series Fundraiser - An annual springtime series of pARTies for the ARTs!
-A selection of dinners with various themes, culminating in a special Lenoir Comedy Night event at the end of April featuring two comedians and a load of laughter.
+Spring pARTy Series Fundraiser - An annual springtime series of pARTies for the ARTs!
+A selection of dinners with various themes, along with the Lenoir Comedy Night event featuring two comedians and a load of laughter.

 Art After Hours - Periodic evening events featuring live music, readings, artist demonstrations, classes, and other opportunityes for after-hours enjoyment of the current featured art exhibit

 Art Classes and Workshops - We offer art classes and workshops for adults and children, from oil to watercolor to acrylic painting, from pottery to weaving, from collage to drawing.
 Make some time to learn something new!

 Art Books Library - A collection of art reference books is available to the public for checkout or reading in our boardroom.

 Artists, Crafters, Sculptors - Where would an arts council be without these?
 Meet some of our artists and several of the sculptors who participate in our exhibits and meet many of the sculptors who participate in our annual Sculpture Celebration

 Artistically Speaking Arts Calendar - A calendar of art events in Caldwell & contiguous counties

 Artists In Schools Program- Caldwell County School students attend productions by playwrights, poets, storytellers and singers at J.E.
 Broyhill Civic Center, and visiting artists may also perform at various schools as well.
 Information on these programs is updated annually for each school year

 Blumenthal Performing Arts Center - Usually once each year we get a group together, rent a tour bus and enjoy a Dutch Treat dinner and a night of theatre in Charlotte at the Blumenthal P.A.C.